xiangormirko/tournament_project_2/README.md

 -------------------
 -After you are logged into vagrant type psql
 -Here type the commands to create the database tournament ('CREATE DATABASE tournament;')
--You may check the the databases with the command '/d'
+-You may check the the databases with the command '\d'
 -Connect to the database using the command ('\c tournament')
--Import using command '/i tournament.sql' or paste sql schema to create tables and views from tournament.sql
+-Import using command '\i tournament.sql' or paste sql schema to create tables and views from tournament.sql
 -Run 'python test_tournament.py' to check if the script passes all unit tests
 -Use and edit methods in tournament.py as needed
 -Thanks!